rejackson73/remarks/Nomad/nomad_concepts_arch.md

 Nomad utilizes a single binary application that can be run as a client or server.
 It is recommended that the server cluster utilize 3-5 server nodes.
 The servers communicate via the Gossip protocol, and use Consensus protocol to elect a leader.
 A single cluster of servers operate in a single region, which may consist of one or more data centers.

 ---
-name:  Nomad Server Leader Election
+name:  Nomad Cluster Leader Election and Viability
-# Server Cluster Initialization
+# Cluster Leader Election and Viability
 .smaller.left-side[
 * Servers race to claim candidacy
 * Server 2 announced first, asked for vote
-* Server 1 heard server 2 first, and voted
+* Server 1 heard server 2 first, and voted for server 2
 * Server 3 lost, becomes follower
-* 3 Servers sustains 1 Failure, 5 servers sustains 2 failures
+* Server 1 becomes the elected leader of the region
 ]
 .right-side[
 ![:scale 100%](images/ServerElection.png)
 ]

+.smaller.center[Note:  3 Servers can sustain 1 Failure, 5 servers can sustain 2 failures]

 ???
 When servers initialize, they need to find eachother and create a leader.
 A server will promote itself as a candidate to be a leader, and notify the other servers in the cluster.
 Once the candidate has a quorum of votes, it will promote itself as the leader.
 With 3 server nodes, the cluster can sustain a single failure.
 With 5 server nodes, the cluster can sustain two failures.
 Note that as you increase server members, it will take longer for the consensus protocol to converge and elect a leader.